graphql-markdown/graphql-markdown/CONTRIBUTING.md

 The project uses Markdown for writing documentation ([doc](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github)).

-> Do not change the content of the `docs` folder.
-This folder contains the pages of the website and it is auto-generated using Docusaurus (see [Build documentation](#build-documentation)).

 You should edit the documentation, or add new documentation files, directly in your branch from your Github fork.

 ### Code